Konjin

-Konjin (金神, "God of metals") is an itinerant Kami (a divine spirit) from Onmyōdō (a traditional Japanese cosmology and system of divination based on the Chinese philosophies of Wu Xing (Five Elements) and Yin and yang).
+Konjin (金神, "God of metals") is an itinerant Kami (divine spirit or deity) from Onmyōdō (a traditional Japanese cosmology and system of divination based on the Chinese philosophies of Wu Xing (Five Elements) and Yin and yang).
 Konjin is associated with compass directions, and said to change position with the year, lunar month, and season.

 Konjin's momentary location in space at any given time is considered an unlucky direction, because this kami is stated to be particularly violent and said to punish through curses.
 Based on this, a calendar with astronomical and geomantic direction relations was created, which included interdictions (kataimi).
 A practice known as katatagae (changing directions) is used to avoid the worst directions on a given day, usually where Konjin, Ten'ichijin, and Taihakujin are currently located.

 Katatagae was favored among Heian-period nobles and it became a part of their daily lives.
 The construction and renovation of houses, moving one's residence, public works construction, and traveling was strongly influenced by katatagae.